ECB bank assessment may expose capital gaps - Mersch

 Past European Union health checks of banks have been criticised for failing thoroughly to assess holdings of sovereign debt.
 Some of the bonds came under huge stress at the height of the euro zone debt crisis.

-Mersch added that national authorities should not be given "vetoes" when decisions need to be made on shutting or repairing a troubled bank.
+Mersch added that national authorites should not be given "vetoes" when decisions need to be made on shutting or repairing a troubled bank.

 He also called for a body in charge of resolution to be in place in time for when, or shortly after, the new rules come into force.